-Dai-ichi Life Group has a group policy for managing conflicts of interest that stipulates the core requirements for dealing with such conflicts within the group (covering Dai-ichi Life Insurance Company and all of its subsidiaries and other affiliates).
+Dai-ichi Life Group has a group policy for managing conflicts of interest that stipulates the core requirements for dealing with such conflicts in the group (covering Dai-ichi Life Insurance Company and all of its subsidiaries and other affiliates).
 The group has appropriate practices for managing transactions where there is a potential conflict of interest to ensure that gains to customers are not misappropriated due to such conflicts arising out of transactions conducted by financial institutions and other entities that are part of the group.

 1. Managing conflicts of interest